 Instructions

-- Add chocolate syrup to the bottom of a tall glass.
+- Add 1-2 tablespoons of chocolate syrup to the bottom of a tall glass.

 - Fill with ice and pour in the oat milk.